rancher/docs/content/rancher/v2.6/en/cluster-provisioning/registered-clusters/_index.md

 1. Finally, you **must** go back to the Rancher UI and edit the imported cluster there to complete the ACE enablement.
 Click on **⋮ > Edit Config**, then click the **Networking** tab under Cluster Configuration.
 Finally, click the **Enabled** button for **Authorized Endpoint**.
 Once the ACE is enabled, you then have the option of entering a fully qualified domain name (FQDN) and certificate information.

       >**Note:** The <b>FQDN</b> field is optional, and if one is entered, it should point to the downstream cluster.
 Certificate information is only needed if there is a load balancer in front of the downstream cluster that is using an untrusted certificate.
-If you have a valid certificate, make no changes to the <b>CA Certificates</b> field.
+If you have a valid certificate, then nothing needs to be added to the <b>CA Certificates</b> field.

 # Annotating Registered Clusters